braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/create.md

 #### Choose users to target

 Next, you need to [target users]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/targeting_users/) by choosing segments or filters to narrow down your audience.
 You should have already chosen the Subscription Group, which narrows users by the level or category of communication they wish to have with you.
-In this step, you will select the larger audience from your segments, and narrow that segment further with our Filters, if you choose.
+In this step, you will select the larger audience from your segments and narrow that segment further with our filters.
 You'll automatically be given a snapshot of what that approximate segment population looks like right now.
-Keep in mind that exact segment membership is always calculated just before the message is sent.
+Remember that exact segment membership is always calculated just before the message is sent.

 #### Choose conversion events

 Braze allows you to track how often users perform specific actions, [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/), after receiving a campaign.
-You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.
+You can allow up to a 30-day window during which a conversion will be counted if the user takes the specified action.

-Conversion events help you measure the success of your campaign.
-For example:

-- If you are using geotargeting to trigger an WhatsApp message that has an end goal of the user making a purchase, set the conversion event to a `Purchase`.
-- If you are attempting to drive the user to your app, set the conversion event to `Starts Session`.

 You can also set custom conversion events based on your specific use case.
 Get creative and think about how you truly want to measure this campaign's success.